-Best Spraygrounds and Splash Pads for Families in the Atlanta Area
+Best Spraygrounds and Splash Pads for Atlanta Families

-While on the smaller side, this free fountain sits next to a large green space in Alpharetta's City Center.
-Kids can run around on the green then cool off in the fountain while parents sit on chairs and benches.
+This free fountain sits next to a large green space in Alpharetta's City Center.
+Kids can run across the green and then cool off in the fountain, while parents sit on chairs and benches.
 Bonus: Kilwins chocolate shop is nearby.

-About 1.5 miles south of Zoo Atlanta, this free sprayground sits right in the middle of D.H.
+About 1.5 miles south of Zoo Atlanta, this free splash pad sits right in the middle of D.H.
 Stanton Park.
-Kids can enjoy cannons that spray water and a rainbow tunnel.
+Kids enjoy water cannons and a rainbow tunnel.
 Tip: Visit on a weekday since weekends are often packed.

-Kids can frolic for free at this fountain, which is the centerpiece of Duluth's town green.
-With a massive spout in the middle shooting two stories in the air and smaller spouts surrounding it, the fountain has something for everyone's water preferences.
+Kids can frolic for free at this fountain, the centerpiece of Duluth's town green.
+With a massive spout shooting water two stories in the air and smaller spouts surrounding it, the fountain has something for everyone.

 Delight in the soaking poles at East Roswell Sprayground.

-Yes, Roswell boasts two spraygrounds—Riverside Park and this one located in East Roswell Park off Fouts Road.
-With lots of colorful pole structures spraying water, kids can get soaked head to toe.
-Both residents and nonresidents are $2.
+The City of Roswell boasts two spraygrounds—Riverside Park (mentioned below) and this one located in East Roswell Park off Fouts Road.
+With lots of colorful pole structures spraying water, kids get soaked head to toe.
+Both residents and non-residents pay $2.

-Located right by the playground (and near a large shade canopy), this free splash pad gets kids drenched with water coming from every which way.
+Located in Historic Fourth Ward Park (perfectly situated near a large shade canopy), this free splash pad gets kids drenched with water coming from every which way.
 Tip: Park at 664 Angier Ave.
 NE to be closest to the splash pad.

-Kids can cool off at this free interactive splash pad while parents sit in adjacent shaded pavilions.
-Parents will appreciate the terraced pools of water cascading down steps in front of the spray ground.
-Kids will most likely be too busy splashing to notice.
+Kids can cool off at this free splash pad, while parents socialize in adjacent shaded pavilions.
+Parents will appreciate the terraced pools of water cascading down steps in front of the spray ground —kids will most likely be too busy splashing to notice.

-Just off the BeltLine on the south side of Atlanta, families can enjoy Pekerson Park's free splash pad from May 1 to October.
+Just off the Atlanta BeltLine on the south side, families enjoy Perkerson Park's free splash pad from May to October.
 Bonus: Huge oak trees keep the park shaded during scorching Atlanta summers.

-Families who come to a Braves game or just to grab a bite at one of the 19-plus restaurants at the Battery can cool off at the plaza fountain.
-Located near the green space (perfect for kids to run around and work up a sweat), this fountain even lights up at night.
+Families who attend a Braves game or just grab a bite at one of the restaurants at The Battery Atlanta can cool off at the plaza fountain.
+Located near the green space (perfect for kids to run around and burn off energy), this fountain even lights up at night.

-Cool off amid the many jets of Riverside Spray Ground.
+Cool off amid the many jets of Riverside Sprayground in Roswell.

-Reopening on July 1, Suwanee's Big Splash, located in Town Center Park, is one of Gwinnett's largest interactive fountains.
-With 43 jets and 1,400 gallons of recycled water per minute, kids can spread out and splash for hours for free.
+Suwanee's Big Splash, located in Town Center Park, is one of Gwinnett's largest interactive fountains.
+With 43 jets and 1,400 gallons of recycled water per minute, kids can spread out and splash for hours of free fun.

 Photos courtesy of the parks